Marko Tadić – The School

 Commissioned by

-Marko Tadić’ intervention The School was conceived for his solo exhibition Heliopolis at Parco Arte Vivente (PAV), as part of PAV’s annual programme that sees reusing and circularity not only as an ecological and cultural strategy but, above all, as a utopian means of survival.
-The School is a permanent intervention in the PAV park, and is intended to be a welcoming rest area for the public and schools who visit PAV.
+Marko Tadić intervention The School was conceived for his solo exhibition Heliopolis at Parco Arte Vivente (PAV), as part of PAV’s annual programme that sees reusing and circularity not only as an ecological and cultural strategy but, above all, as a utopian means of survival.
+The School is a permanent intervention in the PAV park, and is intended to be a welcoming and liveable rest area for the public and schools who visit PAV.

 Heliopolis consisted of four thematic islands: Leaving the Frame, Flow Diversions, The Open Future and From the Shell (of the Old) in which the relationship between ecology, utopian architecture and science fiction was investigated by means of a multi-layered perspective.
 Tadić imagined and planned an utopian city by contaminating modernist, technical-utopian projects of the Croatian avant-garde designer, sculptor and architect Vyaceslav Richter (1917–2002) with a science fiction imagination, and by imposing an ecological reflection on Richter’s complex systems.
 Through drawings, collages, and animations, Tadić hypothesized an expansion that includes these new issues relating to the relationship between humans, the environment and technology while using renewable resources.